 - Summary of Data Management Principles — If your proposal requires a data management plan that needs to describe LSST's own data management principles, you may want to cite this report.

 Thanks in part to support from DOE, the Dark Energy Science Collaboration (DESC) has been especially active in this pre-survey preparation period.
 If your work is relevant for cosmology (including some topics in extragalactic astronomy and transient and variable star astronomy), these documents hosted at the LSST DESC public website may be useful (DESC also maintains a very extensive collaboration-only website with lots more):

-These and other related documents are collected on DESC's Information for Collaborators page.
+These and other related documents are collected on DESC's DESC Planning Documents page.

-As examples of what you'll find in the Astro Glossary, note the specific ways that "object" and "source" are used in LSST publications:
+As examples of what you'll find in the glossary, note the specific ways that "object" and "source" are used in LSST publications: